jeniok12/golang-tdd-example/README.md

 }
 ```

-Now we write a test for `handleQuotes`.
-This test mocks `QuoteGenerator` and test the service if the Quote was generated successfully and not.
+Now we will write a test for `handleQuotes`.
+This test mocks the `QuoteGenerator` and validates assertions about `handleQuotes()` function result in case `QuoteGenerator` returned a corrctect quote or when it returned an error.

 Define a mock for 'QuoteGenerator' using `github.com/stretchr/testify/mock`: